Marking the Anniversary of 9/11, the 9/11 Tribute Museum Announces The ‘Stories in Tribute’ Campaign

-New York, NY – August 26, 2021 – As part of its ongoing effort to preserve the memories of 9/11 for future generations, the 9/11 Tribute Museum announced the launch of a $10 Million campaign, ‘Stories in Tribute,’ that will fund educational programming and the resolution of debt from the construction of the museum.
+New York, NY – September 6, 2023 – As part of its ongoing effort to preserve the memories of 9/11 for future generations, the 9/11 Tribute Museum announced the launch of a campaign, ‘Stories in Tribute’.

-On the 20th anniversary, it is pivotal to secure our future with this fundraising to support the archives, educational programming, and establish a central place to never forget the history of 9/11, a pledge America first made on September 12, 2001.
+On the 20th anniversary, it is pivotal to secure our future with this fundraising to support the archives, educational programming, and programs for the 9/11 community, a pledge America first made on September 12, 2001.
 The Tribute Museum provides unique educational experience with first-person testimonials and reminds people of the positive differences our local and global communities can make when we all stand together.

-This summer, the 9/11 Tribute Museum welcomed its 5 millionth visitor since opening its doors in 2006.
-It has now also hosted more than 500,000 members of the 9/11 community, who have shared their stories of resilience and hope with others.
+Over 15 years, the 9/11 Tribute Museum welcomed over 5 million visitors before closing in 2022.
+It also hosted more than 500,000 visitors to hear the 9/11 community stories of resilience and hope with others.

 “When people think of artifacts, they think of steel, which symbolizes strength and endurance.
 At the 9/11 Tribute Museum, the stories of our volunteers are our most profound and poignant artifacts,” said Joan Mastropaolo, Community Resident and Board Director of the 9/11 Tribute Museum.
 “The ‘Stories in Tribute’ campaign will allow us to continue to carry this history forward.”

 “Honoring the stories and experiences of those most closely impacted by 9/11 is an essential part of healing, rebuilding, and advocating for New Yorkers who lost their loved ones, their lives, and their health on that tragic day,” said New York State Senator Kristen Gillibrand.
-“Twenty years later, we are still making sense of all the ways 9/11 altered the fabric of who we are as a nation.
-I am thankful to the 9/11 Tribute Museum for creating an important space to educate and inspire all of us to continue advocating for a world in which the 9/11 community can receive the care and justice they deserve.”
+“We are still making sense of all the ways 9/11 altered the fabric of who we are as a nation.
+I am thankful to the 9/11 Tribute Museum for creating ways to educate and inspire all of us to continue advocating for a world in which the 9/11 community can receive the care and justice they deserve.”

 “Twenty years after 9/11, I continue to remember the 2,977—some of them my friends—who were tragically murdered that day by terrorists, in addition to the countless first responders, local residents, and others who have battled 9/11- related cancers, injuries and trauma since,” said U.S. Senator Charles Schumer.